Lorti/manu.ninja/src/pages/2018-12-24-scaffolding-a-progressive-web-app-using-vue-cli-3/index.md

 ## Configure webpack

-At some point in your project's life you'll want to edit the webpack configuration.
-You probably want to add another webpack plugin or edit an existing webpack loader (we'll be doing both these tasks in the following sections).
+At some point in your project's life you'll want to edit the webpack configuration, maybe to add another webpack plugin or edit an existing webpack loader (we'll be doing both these tasks in the following sections).
 Vue CLI 3 allows you to edit the webpack configuration inside your `vue.config.js` file in three different ways.

 ### Option 1: Provide an object to the `configureWebpack` property

-If you simply pass an object to the `configreWebpack` property it will be merged with the existing webpack config.
+If you simply pass an object to the `configureWebpack` property it will be merged with the existing webpack config.
 This way you can easily add new plugins and loaders.

 ```js
 // vue.config.js